 Most butchers and supermarkets sell sausages that will be suitable.

 - Debbie & Andrews

 - Black Farmer

-- Supermarket own brand high quality sausages such as Tesco Finest, Sainsburys Taste the Difference, Asda Extra Special, Co-Op Truly Irrisistable, Waitrose free range pork, Lidl Delux and Aldi Specially Selected
+- Supermarket own-brand high-quality sausages such as Tesco Finest, Sainsbury’s Taste the Difference, Asda Extra Special, Co-Op Truly Irresistible, Waitrose free-range pork, Lidl Delux and Aldi Specially Selected

 Chicken portions on the BBQ can be great, but be careful they are not coated in sweet high carb sauces like BBQ or sweet chilli.

 If they’re not coated in sweet sauces, you can enjoy the crispy chicken skin, or you can remove the skin from coated chicken to make it more tolerable.

 Try out some of these recipes for inspiration:

 If you want a spicy chicken recipe, then try out this one for Jalapeño-Lime Chicken Wings from Stupid Easy Paleo.
 Or for something different why not try this recipe from Three beans on a string; Garlicky lemon Cuban chicken

 Chicken and turkey also make great BBQ kebabs.
 Skewer diced chicken breast with vegetables, brush with a little olive oil and season.
 Remember to soak wooden skewers overnight before using them so that they don’t burn on the BBQ!